Skip to main content

 Are these codes confirmed by CBDT? +

-The mapping in this lookup is based on the published Income Tax Act 2025 text and the CBDT notifications issued for the new payment-code framework.
-CBDT has been releasing the codes in tranches; the codes shown here are confirmed as of 2026-05-08.
+The mapping in this lookup is built from the published Income Tax Act 2025 text and the CBDT notifications issued for the new payment-code framework.
+Four codes — 1007 (194-IB rent by individuals/HUF), 1010 (194-IA immovable property), 1025 (194M contract/professional by individuals), and 1036 (194S VDA by individuals/HUF) — are flagged provisional pending final CBDT verification and are labelled in the result card.
 For the absolute latest, refer to the CBDT website and your TRACES return-filing utility — the utility's drop-down will reflect any updates.

-Section 393(1)(j) — the renumbered version of legacy Section 194O — applies to all payments by an e-commerce operator to a participant, regardless of value.
-Unlike Section 194Q (purchase of goods, code 1012) which has a ₹50L per-supplier threshold, the e-commerce operator deduction is per-payout and starts from ₹1.
-This means platforms like Zomato, Swiggy, Amazon, and Flipkart have to deduct on every payout to a restaurant, seller, or merchant.
+Schedule §393(1) Sl.
+8(v) — the renumbered version of legacy Section 194O — applies to all payments by an e-commerce operator to a participant, regardless of value, and the rate has been reduced from 1% under the original 194O to 0.1% under the new code 1035.
+Unlike code 1031 (purchase of goods, legacy 194Q) which has a ₹50L per-supplier threshold, the e-commerce operator deduction is per-payout.
+Platforms like Zomato, Swiggy, Amazon, and Flipkart have to deduct on every payout to a restaurant, seller, or merchant.

 Do I have to use payment codes in the new return forms? +